nio-blocks/xbee/README.md

 It is recommended that use use [XCTU](http://www.digi.com/products/wireless-wired-embedded-solutions/zigbee-rf-modules/xctu) to configure the XBees before using in n.io.

-The XBee needs to be in API Mode.
+The XBee needs to be in API Mode, 1 or 2.
 Note: This is NOT the default setting on the XBee.

 From the computer terminal, view the serial ports with `ls /dev/tty.*` to discover where your XBee is connected.
 Ex. /dev/tty.usbserial-DA013Y6Qdev/tty.usbserial

 Output
 ------

 Notifies a signal for each frame read from XBee.
 Each block in this repository will notify a signal for each api response recieved at that XBee.
-For example, XBeeRemoteAT notifies a remote\_at\_respone contatining the status of the Remote AT command.
+For example, XBeeRemoteAT notifies a `remote\_at\_response` contatining the status of the Remote AT command.

 -------------------------------------------------------------------------------